onixgod/Phishing-Attack-Simulation/README.md

 Deploy four lightweight Linux VMs to simulate client targets.
 This guide uses Lubuntu for its minimal resource requirements.

-**Note**: The VM deployment process using Proxmox, VirtualBox, or VMware is not detailed here as it's assumed you have virtualization experience.
+**Note**: The VM deployment process using Proxmox, VirtualBox, or VMware is not detailed here as it's assumed you have virtualisation experience.

 **Figure 52: Lubuntu Client VMs**
 <img width="1378" height="732" alt="Client VMs" src="https://github.com/user-attachments/assets/6d69e9a8-3c80-4690-80f7-8d48939e3ab3" />